-The former is called oral-ocular synkinesis and the latter ocular-oral synkinesis.
-There are other variations of facial synkinesis that involve frontal muscle (raising eyebrows), platysma (surface muscle of the neck) or the circular muscle of the mouth.
+While these two synkinesis types are the most common, it is possible that synkinesis might include other muscles or more than two muscle groups at once.
+It may involve frontal muscle (raising eyebrows), platysma (surface muscle of the neck) or the circular muscle of the mouth.

-The results of an extensive study and research of facial synkinesis at Crystal Touch clinic allow us to conclude that SYNKINESIS IS REVERSIBLE and that the theory of aberrant regeneration (mis-wiring) with relation to Bell’s palsy is not free from some controversies.
+The results of an extensive study and research of facial synkinesis by the specialists at Crystal Touch allow us to conclude that synkinesis is reversible and that the theory of aberrant regeneration with relation to Bell’s palsy is not free from some controversies.

 Here are our considerations.